ChuckM/simple-graphics/README.md

 a union of either a 32 bit integer or an ARGB8888 tuple.
 I can make an adapter to write a 565 color from an 888 color.

+Added a ride-along `void *` pointer in the `gfx_state` structure which is passed to the user's `draw_pixel` callback.
+This should point at the raw frame buffer data that draw pixel will operate on.

+That way only the user needs to know the _actual_ layout of the frame buffer data and how it represents pixels.
+Everything else is generic.

 ## One Page API Reference

 The useful API calls in a single, easy to use reference.